facebookresearch/deit/README.md

 The models are also available via torch hub.
 Before using it, make sure you have the pytorch-image-models package [`timm==0.3.2`](https://github.com/rwightman/pytorch-image-models) by [Ross Wightman](https://github.com/rwightman) installed.
 Note that our work relies of the augmentations proposed in this library.
-In particular, the RandAugment and RandErasing that we invoke are the improved version from the Timm library.
+In particular, the RandAugment and RandErasing augmentations that we invoke are the improved versions from the Timm library.

 To load DeiT-base with pretrained weights on ImageNet simply do: